dashpay/docs/introduction/features.rst

 #.
 Your funds will be mixed by at least the number of rounds you
    specify.
 Dash 0.16 includes an update known as `Random Round Mixing
    <https://github.com/dashpay/dash/pull/3661>`__ which will mix a given
-   denomination by up to two extra rounds to further improve privacy.
+   denomination by up to three extra rounds to further improve privacy.
 #.
 This mixing process happens in the background without any
    intervention on your part.
 When you wish to make a private transaction, your funds will be ready to spend.
 No additional waiting